NunomValdez/backend-project/README.md

 For this, we have to go to "Headers", and add some fields:

-**Note:** To work with every route, every user has to be registered and pass this header to the specific route!
+**Note:** To work with every route, every user has to be registered and pass this header to the specific route:

 | New header   | New value           |
 | ------------ | ------------------- |